-This message will be sent to inform clients of significant events regarding a specific security, such as Trading Halts, Short Sale Restriction state changes, etc.
+This message informs clients of changes in the status of a specific security, such as Trading Halts, Short Sale Restriction state changes, etc.

-Note that for the NYSE Arca Integrated Feed, this message is only 22 bytes long, and ends with the Halt Condition field.
-In a future release, Arca Integrated will migrate to version 2.0, and at that time, this message will be 45 bytes long.
+For the NYSE Arca Integrated Feed, this message is only 22 bytes long, and ends with the Halt Condition field.
+In a future release, Arca Integrated will migrate to version 2.0, and at that time this message will be 46 bytes long.